Skip to main content

 The Federal Award Concentration Problem

 Maryland nonprofits near Baltimore and the DC corridor receive a disproportionate share of federal funding.
 Organizations serving low-income communities, veterans, or refugee populations routinely manage simultaneous awards from HHS, HUD, the Department of Justice, and the Department of Labor.
 Each federal award has its own reporting schedule, cost allocation requirements, and documentation standards.
-When total federal expenditures exceed $750,000 in a fiscal year, the organization must undergo a Single Audit under 2 CFR Part 200 (Uniform Guidance), which requires a separate Schedule of Expenditures of Federal Awards and a more intensive audit scope than a standard financial review.
-A Baltimore nonprofit managing five or six federal awards of $200,000 to $400,000 each can cross the $750,000 threshold without any single grant dominating the portfolio.
+When total federal expenditures exceed $1,000,000 in a fiscal year (raised from $750,000 for fiscal years ending September 30, 2025 or later), the organization must undergo a Single Audit under 2 CFR Part 200 (Uniform Guidance), which requires a separate Schedule of Expenditures of Federal Awards and a more intensive audit scope than a standard financial review.
+A Baltimore nonprofit managing five or six federal awards of $200,000 to $400,000 each can cross the $1,000,000 threshold (raised from $750,000 for fiscal years ending September 30, 2025 or later) without any single grant dominating the portfolio.
 That calculation needs to happen at the start of the fiscal year, not at year-end when the auditors arrive.

 Maryland State Registration Requirements